namannc13/data_structures_and_algorithms/Topicwise/Graph/graph.md

 - It is Used for finding and printing Shortest Paths.

-- When the Source and Destination is given
+- When the Source and Destination is given.

+- Djikstra's work on Directed Cyclic Graph and Undirected Cyclic Graph.

 - Any graph with negative weights cannot implement Djikstra's Algorithm.